Creative Jobs: What Graphic Designers Do

 Beauty

-Beauty means much as it works like a hook for the users or viewers dealing with visual stuff from advertising to book covers, cartoons, user interfaces of all kinds, packaging, photos and loads of other things.
+Beauty means as much as it works like a hook for the users or viewers dealing with visual stuff from advertising to book covers, cartoons, user interfaces of all kinds, packaging, photos, and loads of other things.
 We tend to be emotionally and aesthetically engaged.
 Although content and functionality are crucial for problem-solving, people still live by the unwritten rule that a good dress is a card of invitation.
-Attractive appearance is highly important to engage users in trying a product, watching a video, especially regarding the modern intense competition.
-Graphic design also becomes a powerful tool for UI beautification from small details like icons to significant elements like illustrations and mascots.
+An attractive appearance is highly important for engaging users to try a product or watch a video, especially in the modern, intense competitive landscape.
+Graphic design also becomes a powerful tool for UI beautification, from small details like icons to significant elements like illustrations and mascots.

 Travel app landing page